torvalds/linux/Documentation/driver-api/gpio/consumer.rst

 The flags parameter is used to optionally specify a direction and initial value for the GPIO.
 Values can be:

-* GPIOD_ASIS or 0 to not initialize the GPIO at all.
+* GPIOD_ASIS or 0 to yest initialize the GPIO at all.
 The direction must be set later with one of the dedicated functions.
 * GPIOD_IN to initialize the GPIO as input.
 * GPIOD_OUT_LOW to initialize the GPIO as output with a value of 0.